 a) Substantially different from other IEEE 802 standards

-There are no other IEEE 802 standards or projects, for combined broadband services and monitoring applications in wireless regional area network using television white space bands.
+There is no other IEEE 802 standard or project, for combined broadband services and monitoring applications aimed at wireless regional area networks using television white space bands.

 b) One unique solution per problem (not two solutions to a problem)

-Combined broadband services and monitoring applications for wireless regional area network are not currently considered by any other wireless standard or project.
+Combined broadband services and monitoring applications for wireless regional area networks by using television white space bands are not currently considered by any other wireless standard or project.
 Hence, this is the only solution to this problem.

 c) Easy for the document reader to select the relevant specification

-The proposed standard will produce an amendment to the IEEE std.
+Yes, since the proposed standard will produce an amendment to the IEEE std.
 802.22-2011.

 4. Technical Feasibility